AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### Overview

-PolkaAirdrops is an advanced marketing and promotion platform tailored for crypto projects on the Polkadot network.
+PolkaAirdrops is an advanced airdrop automation platform tailored for crypto projects on the Polkadot network.
 Its standout feature is the integration of generative AI technology to create unique NFTs and automate their distribution using the power of AI to active project ambassadors on social media, particularly Twitter.

+Airdrops is an effective technique of marketing and promotion of crypto projects with a wide impact.
+Famous airdrops such as Axie Infinity on 2021, achieved over 2 million participants.
+This year 2023, chainGPT airdrop reached almost 1 million participants.

 Our team is passionate about creating the PolkaAirdrops project because we recognize the untapped potential within the Polkadot ecosystem and the critical need for enhanced visibility of its projects.